✓ Local certified teachers

 what is the difference between the ACT and the SAT?

 Both tests can be used for college admittance, but they are developed by two separate companies.
 The ACT covers four subject areas: English, Math, Reading, and Science, with an optional writing section.
 The scores range from 1-36.
-The SAT is divided into Reading, Writing & Language, and Math, with an optional writing section.
+The SAT is divided into Reading, Writing & Language, and Math.
 The range in scores is 400-1600.
 Both tests are widely accepted in the U.S.

 Can I take the ACT instead of the SAT?